f4exb/sdrangel/plugins/samplesource/limesdrinput/readme.md

 <h4>2.5: I/Q balance auto correction</h4>

-Enables or disables the auto I/Q balance correction
+Enables or disables the auto I/Q balance correction.
+The DC correction must be enabled for this to be effective.

 <h4>2.6: External clock control</h4>